nao1215/sqly/doc/pages/markdown/how_to_use.md

   -S, --sheet string    excel sheet name you want to import
-      --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin") -s, --sql string      sql query you want to execute -f, --sql-file string   path to a file with SQL to execute (multiline; cannot be used with --sql) -o, --output string   destination path for the result of --sql or a single-result --sql-file script
+      --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin") --import-mode string  how to import a CSV/TSV row whose field count differs from the header: stop|skip|fill (default "stop")
+  -s, --sql string      sql query you want to execute -f, --sql-file string   path to a file with SQL to execute (multiline; cannot be used with --sql) -o, --output string   destination path for the result of --sql or a single-result --sql-file script